2021 Jaguar F-Pace SVR spy video

 Jaguar is working on a mid-cycle update for its F-Pace and the latest prototype to be spotted is for the menacing SVR variant.

-You'll want to turn the volume up on this spy video because the sound of the car's supercharged V-8 is in intoxicating.
+You'll want to turn the volume up on the spy video because the sound of the car's supercharged V-8 is in intoxicating.

 The current F-Pace SVR generates a stout 550 horsepower and 502 pound-feet of torque from its 5.0-liter supercharged V-8.
 However, we know the engine is capable of more, so with any luck we may see output dialed up a little for the update.